Please submit application by Tuesday, March 9, 2021.

 You should have the flexibility to accommodate all paces and skill levels from beginner to advanced hiker, love the mountains, and be eager and able to teach people the skills necessary for safe backcountry travel.
-WTS gives preference to those instructors who can attend Orientation Night, participate during the entire group meeting on all lecture nights, and attend all field days.
-WTS strongly encourages participation in post-hike gatherings.
+WTS gives preference to those instructors who can participate during the entire group meeting on all lecture nights and attend all field days.

 Instructor teams are generally made up of a senior instructor, one returning assistant, and one new assistant.
 Candidates who are not initially assigned to an instructor team will be placed on a waitlist.
 As the instructor teams are configured, the waitlist will be used to fill vacancies, to assign instructors as substitutes, or to identify instructors to facilitate make-up field days.
-(Due to reduced enrollment, not all instructors who apply may be selected.)
+(Due to reduced enrollment limits, not all instructors who apply may be selected.)
 Assignments will be based on the information that you provide in the WTS Instructor Application).
-CLICK HERE to download a copy, enter your info, save with your name in the file name (e.g. “wts IA lastname firstname F18.doc”), and attach to an email as provided below.
+Click here to download a copy, enter your info, save with your name in the file name (e.g. “IA_lastname_firstname_S21.doc”), and attach to an email as provided below.
 Instructors who are selected will be notified by two weeks before the start of the class.

 Don’t have all the evenings and field days available to teach?
 This may be OK, since we frequently need instructors for make-up days and as substitutes.
 Just indicate the days that you will be available on the Application.

 Senior Instructors must:

 – Be an approved CMC leader

 – Have at least a B hiking classification